Quantum field theory on curved manifolds: The Unruh effect and Hawking radiation on manifolds

-In the following, we will consider the Unruh effect when the acceleration changes, which is similar to the slowly changing electric field in the Schwinger effect.
-We are aware of papers claiming that the Unruh effect can be solved for various accelerating motions of the Unruh-DeWitt detector by adjusting the classical orbit of the detector.
-Again, our analysis cannot provide a proof that these results are wrong, but we believe we are giving a better alternative.
-Simply because the general calculations of the Unruh-DeWitt detector are somewhat different from the Unruh effect itself, we have treated them as different.
-See Ref.\cite{Matsuda:2024ydu} for more details about what the local calculations of the Unruh-DeWitt detector look like if it is defined on a manifold, where we found the same factor of two discrepancy between the conventional global analysis and our local analysis.
+For completeness, we will now consider the Unruh effect as the acceleration changes, which is similar to the slowly changing electric field in the Schwinger effect.
+Simply because the general calculations of the Unruh-DeWitt detector are somewhat different from the Unruh effect itself, we will treat them as different.
+See Ref.\cite{Matsuda:2024ydu} for more details about what the local calculations of the Unruh-DeWitt detector look like if it is defined locally using the differential geometry and the exact WKB.
 Note also that the Unruh-DeWitt detector requires an explicit interaction with the detector to be included, which is unlikely to be applicable directly to Hawking radiation.